True and false discoveries with independent and sequential e-values

-This is sufficient to cope with the case $K=200$ that we usually use in our simulation studies.

-We generate the base e-values as in Section~3 of \cite{Vovk/Wang:arXiv1912b}: the null hypothesis is $N(0,1)$, $K=200$, the first $100$ observations $x$ are generated from $N(-3,1)$, the last $100$ from $N(0,1)$, all independently, and the base e-variables are the likelihood ratios
+We generate the base e-values as in \cite[Sect.~7]{Vovk/Wang:2023}: the null hypotheses are $\mathcal{N}(0,1)$, $K=200$, the first $100$ observations $x$ are generated from $\mathcal{N}(-3,1)$, the last $100$ from $\mathcal{N}(0,1)$, all independently, and the base e-variables are the likelihood ratios

-The results are shown in Figure~\ref{fig:U1_vs_U2} (whose left panel is identical to the left panel of Figure~2 in \cite{Vovk/Wang:arXiv1912b}); they are much better for $U_2$.
+The results are shown in Figure~\ref{fig:U1_vs_U2} (whose left panel is identical to the upper left panel of Figure~4 in \cite{Vovk/Wang:2023}); they are much better for $U_2$.
+Our chosen colour scheme, to be described momentarily, entails that ``better'' means ``darker'' here.

 Each panel shows the lower triangular matrix $\DM^F_{r,j}$, the left for $F=U_1$ and the right for $F=U_2$.
-The colour scheme used in this figure is inspired by Jeffreys's \cite[Appendix~B]{Jeffreys:1961} (as in \cite{Vovk/Wang:arXiv1912b}): \begin{itemize} \item The entries with $\DM^F_{r,j}$ below 1 are shown in dark green; there is no evidence that there are at least $j$ true discoveries among $r$ hypotheses with the largest e-values. \item The entries $\DM^F_{r,j}\in(1,\sqrt{10})\approx(1,3.16)$ are shown in green.
+The colour scheme used in this figure is inspired by Jeffreys's \cite[Appendix~B]{Jeffreys:1961} (as in \cite{Vovk/Wang:2023}): \begin{itemize} \item The entries with $\DM^F_{r,j}$ below 1 are shown in dark green; there is no evidence that there are more than $j$ true discoveries among the $r$ hypotheses with the largest e-values. \item The entries $\DM^F_{r,j}\in(1,\sqrt{10})\approx(1,3.16)$ are shown in light green.
 For them the evidence is poor. \item The entries $\DM_{r,j}\in(\sqrt{10},10)\approx(3.16,10)$ are shown in yellow.
-The evidence is substantial. \item The entries $\DM^F_{r,j}\in(10,10^{3/2})\approx(10,31.6)$ are shown in red.
+The evidence is substantial. \item The entries $\DM^F_{r,j}\in(10,10^{3/2})\approx(10,31.6)$ are shown in light red.
 The evidence is strong. \item The entries $\DM^F_{r,j}\in(10^{3/2},100)\approx(31.6,100)$ are shown in dark red.
 The evidence is very strong. \item Finally, the entries $\DM^F_{r,j}>100$ are shown in black, and for them the evidence is decisive. \end{itemize}

-It is interesting that after the crude e-to-p calibration $e\mapsto 1/e$ our method produces p-values that look even better than the p-values produced by the GWGS procedure (in the terminology of \cite{Vovk/Wang:arXiv1912b}) designed specifically for p-values: see Figure~\ref{fig:ie_vs_p}.